llllinyl/npir/README.md

 We use the NTT module of [menonsamir/spiral-rs](https://github.com/menonsamir/spiral-rs) library for Spiral.

 ## Citation
-To cite Qiyana in academic papers, please use the following entry:
+To cite \textsc{Npir} in academic papers, please use the following entry:
 ```bibtex
 @misc{cryptoeprint:2025/2257,
       author = {Yuliang Lin and Baosheng Wang and Yi Wang and Rongmao Chen},